pankaj-kvhld/learn_algo/README.md

     [7]

 ## Can construct

-\<!– Write a function “canConstruct(target, wordBank) that accepts target string and an array of strings.
-The function should return a boolean indicating whether or not the”target\* can be constructed by concatenating elements of the wordBank array.

 Write a function `canConstruct(target, wordBank)` that accepts target string and an array of strings.
 The function should return a boolean